Every fisher we partner with has generations of experience and adheres to the highest standards of safety and sustainability.

 At the conclusion of a fishing trip, the king crab or fish is brought inland to be sorted and cleaned.
 All king crab is cooked to perfection before being dipped in a below-freeze brine and getting a quick fresh-water rinse, which creates a protective glaze.
 The final step for fish and king crab is a flash-freezing process that locks in perfect taste and texture.
 Read more about flash freezing.

-Your order is packed in insulated, eco-friendly boxes with liners, air cushions and more than 5 lbs. of dry ice to keep every item continuously frozen until it arrives at your door the next day.
-And if you’re not at home when FedEx swings by, it’ll stay frozen until you get home from work, too.
+Your order is packed in insulated, eco-friendly boxes with liners, air cushions, and more than 5 lbs of dry ice to keep every item continuously frozen until it arrives at your door the next day.
+And if you’re not home when UPS swings by, it’ll stay until you get home from work, too.

 We ship everything overnight because we insist on quality - and the best way to guarantee perfection upon arrival is to minimize touchpoints and maintain temperature.
 Any opportunity for pre-emptive thaw (think your grocer’s chill chest or a three-day shipping estimate) degrades the quality of your king crab and seafood.
 Because of our shipping commitment, the cut-off for next-day orders is 3 p.m.
 ET, Monday through Thursday.
 Any order over $300 ships for free!*

 *Due to distance and transit time, orders shipping to Hawaii will incur an additional fee.

 Everything is individually vacuum-sealed, so you can thaw what you like and keep the rest frozen.
 (You’ll want to thaw and enjoy within 2-3 months for the best taste and texture, though.)
 We ask that you recycle or reuse the packing materials.
 Because dry ice can cause injury similar to a heat-related burn, you should wear protective gloves (or use a towel) if you move the dry ice from its packaging.
 To dispose of the dry ice, place it outside, and it will evaporate within 24 hours.